 Cross-platform divergence is normal and worth treating as its own finding.
 Being well-cited in Perplexity does not mean you appear in Google AI Overviews.
 The platforms use different source signals, different crawlers, and different retrieval logic.
 Treat each as a separate measurement track rather than collapsing them into a single score.

 One thing most tracking guides skip: both Perplexity and ChatGPT depend on the Bing index for real-time answers, not just Google.
-If your site is not indexed in Bing, a significant share of AI-sourced citations are unavailable to you regardless of how well you rank on Google.
-Bing Webmaster Tools is currently shipping GEO reporting features before Google Search Console — right now it is the most actionable free platform for tracking AI-driven impressions and diagnosing access gaps.
+If your site is not indexed in Bing, a significant share of AI-sourced citations are unavailable regardless of how well you rank on Google.
+Bing Webmaster Tools now ships a full AI Performance dashboard — Citation Share (your percentage of all citations for a grounding query), Intents (intent categories driving your citations), Topics (thematic query clusters), and Compare (citation trend versus a prior period).
+It is the most actionable free tool for tracking AI citation progress currently available, and it reports data Google Search Console will never show.
+Set it up as a baseline even if your primary audience finds you via Google.

 For ChatGPT specifically, verify whether the answer was generated with Search mode active.
 Citations only appear in that mode.
 Running the test without Search measures training-data recall, not live web retrieval.
 Both are worth tracking, but they answer different diagnostic questions.
 See how to optimize for Google AI Overviews for the access checks specific to that platform.